mrooding/angular-1.3-validators/README.md

 **{msg: "hello marc"}**

 ### Front-end
-Starting the front-end is as simple cd-ing to the root of the project and running the following command:
+Starting the front-end is as simple as cd-ing to the root of the project and running the following command:

 **grunt serve**